Vertice Report

 And all too often, attempts result in time-intensive procurement processes with too many steps.
 The average SaaS procurement process, for example, has been shown to require 22 steps that cost 385 hours in meetings alone.

-In this guide, we will show you what you need to build an expertly crafted streamlined procurement workflow.
+In this guide, we will show you what you need to build an expertly crafted streamlined procurement process workflow.

 With insights from leaders at Vertice, industry experts and more, you’ll learn how to create an automated, flexible and efficient procurement process - and one that gives procurement back control, while equipping the business with what it needs to grow.